Gbouna/Action-Recognition-for-Privacy-Preserving-Ambient-Assisted-Living/README.md

 PyYAML, tqdm

+Run `pip install -e torchlight`

-We provide the dependency file of our experimental environment; you can install all dependencies by creating a new anaconda virtual environment and running pip install -r requirements.txt
+We provide the dependency file of our experimental environment; you can install all dependencies by creating a new anaconda virtual environment and running `pip install -r requirements.txt

-Run pip install -e torchlight
+`
 # Data Preparation

 ## Download datasets.